-Eldorado Resorts Inc (NYSE:ERI) was in 44 hedge funds’ portfolios at the end of September.
-ERI shareholders have witnessed an increase in activity from the world’s largest hedge funds of late.
-There were 37 hedge funds in our database with ERI holdings at the end of the previous quarter.
-Our calculations also showed that ERI isn’t among the 30 most popular stocks among hedge funds.
+Eldorado Resorts Inc (NASDAQ:ERI) investors should be aware of an increase in activity from the world’s largest hedge funds of late.
+ERI was in 31 hedge funds’ portfolios at the end of March.
+There were 29 hedge funds in our database with ERI positions at the end of the previous quarter.
+Our calculations also showed that eri isn’t among the 30 most popular stocks among hedge funds.

-Heading into the fourth quarter of 2019, a total of 44 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 19% from the previous quarter.
-On the other hand, there were a total of 24 hedge funds with a bullish position in ERI a year ago.
-So, let’s examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the first quarter, a total of 31 of the hedge funds tracked by Insider Monkey were long this stock, a change of 7% from one quarter earlier.
+Below, you can check out the change in hedge fund sentiment towards ERI over the last 15 quarters.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|